 Shumee Toys Posts All-Time High Revenue of ₹9.62 Crore in FY25, Stellaris Among Investors

-The Bengaluru wooden toy brand quietly crossed its highest-ever revenue mark — while its investor base, including Stellaris Venture Partners and Dia Mirza, was never publicly disclosed.
+The Bengaluru wooden toy brand quietly crossed its highest-ever revenue mark — while key investors including Stellaris Venture Partners and Naveen Tewari were never publicly disclosed.

-Shumee Toys Private Limited, the Bengaluru-based sustainable wooden toy brand, recorded its highest-ever standalone revenue of ₹9.62 crore in FY2024-25, with net losses narrowing sharply to ₹1.89 crore — as MCA filings accessed by LAFFAZ Media reveal an undisclosed investor base that includes Stellaris Venture Partners, InMobi co-founder Naveen Tewari, and actor-environmentalist Dia Mirza.
+Shumee Toys Private Limited, the Bengaluru-based sustainable wooden toy brand, recorded its highest-ever standalone revenue of ₹9.62 crore in FY2024-25, with net losses narrowing sharply to ₹1.89 crore — as MCA filings accessed by LAFFAZ Media reveal that Stellaris Venture Partners and InMobi co-founder Naveen Tewari are among the company’s investors, neither of whom was ever publicly disclosed.
+Actor-environmentalist Dia Mirza, who had publicly announced her strategic investment in the brand in 2021, also appears on the shareholder register.

 The financial trajectory behind the revenue milestone tells a fuller story.
 MCA filings show Shumee’s standalone revenue dipped from ₹8.68 crore in FY2022-23 to ₹6.49 crore in FY2023-24 — a roughly 25% decline — as net losses widened to ₹3.32 crore.
 The FY2024-25 recovery is material: revenue climbed to ₹9.62 crore while losses narrowed to ₹1.89 crore.
 Long-term debt, which had stood at ₹2.02 crore in the form of compulsory convertible debentures held by Fluid Ventures and promoter Shivanshu Gupta, was fully converted to equity in FY2025 — leaving the company debt-free on the long-term side.
 The current ratio moved from a stressed 0.60 to a healthy 3.74 in a single financial year.